matplotlib/matplotlib/doc/devel/api_changes.rst

 * **expire:** API *is* changed as described in the introduction period

 This ensures that users are notified before the change will take effect and thus prevents unexpected breaking of code.
+Occasionally deprecations are marked as **pending**, which means that the deprecation will be introduced in a future release.

 Rules
 ^^^^^
-- Deprecations are targeted at the next :ref:`meso release <pr-milestones>` (e.g. 3.x)
+- Deprecations are targeted at the next :ref:`meso release <pr-milestones>` (e.g. 3.Y)
 - Deprecated API is generally removed (expired) two point-releases after introduction of the deprecation.
 Longer deprecations can be imposed by core developers on a case-by-case basis to give more time for the transition